 Example 4: gNB is expected to only transmit reference signals (e.g., CSI-RS for measurement).

 The study will focus on UE behavior when at any point in time the cell activates a single DTX/DRX configuration.

-Editor's note: FFS if multiple sets of Cell DRX/DTX configuration are allowed.
+It is up to NW whether legacy UEs can access cells with Cell DTX/DRX.

-The Cell DTX mode/configuration can also be indicated to the UE via dynamic L1/L2 signalling.
-The dynamic L1/L2 signalling at least supports UE dedicated indication.
-Whether UE group common signalling is also supported will be further studied.
+The Cell DTX/DRX mode can be activated/de-activated via dynamic L1/L2 signalling and UE-specific RRC signaling.
+Both UE specific and common L1/L2 signalling can be considered for activating/deactivating the Cell DTX/DRX mode.

+Cell DTX and Cell DRX modes can be configured and operated separately (e.g., one RRC configuration set for DL and another for UL).
+Cell DTX/DRX can also be configured and operated together.
+At least the following parameters can be configured per Cell DTX/DRX configuration: periodicity, start slot/offset, on duration.
+Details related to UE behaviour can be discussed during WI phase.
+Whether to support multiple Cell DTX/DRX configurations can be discussed later in the WI phase.

 It is beneficial to align UE DRX with Cell DTX and DRX alignment among multiple UEs.
 The alignment mechanism will be studied.

-Editor's note: FFS details of alignment, including UE transmission/reception behavior during DTX.

-6.1.aa.5 Assistance information from UE side

-Editor's note: will be updated once more agreements are made.
+From RAN2 perspective, Cell DTX/DRX is feasible.

-6.1.aa.6 Impacts on network interfaces
+6.1.aa.5 Impacts on network interfaces

 Editor's note: will be updated once more agreements are made.